-(1) Effective October 1, 2013, each new assisted living facility employee who has not previously completed core training must attend a preservice orientation provided by the facility before interacting with residents.
-The preservice orientation must be at least 2 hours in duration and cover topics that help the employee provide responsible care and respond to the needs of residents of the facility.
-Upon completion, the employee and the administrator of the facility must sign an affidavit stating that the employee completed the required preservice orientation.
-The facility must keep the affidavit in the employee's work file.
+(1) Effective October 1, 2014, each new assisted living facility employee who has not previously completed core training must attend a preservice orientation provided by the facility before interacting with residents.
+The preservice orientation must be at least 2 hours in duration and cover topics that help the employee provide responsible care and respond to the needs of facility residents.
+At the time of license renewal and as part of the license renewal application, each administrator of a facility licensed by the agency must attest, under penalty of perjury, to compliance with the provisions of this subsection.